gitzuzu/gitzuzu/README.md

 Hi 👋 My name is Zeina Hesham
 =============================

-I am a second year computer science student, and I am so excited for what the future has to offer.
+I am a third year computer science student, and I am so excited for what the future has to offer.
 I am currently aspiring to learn as much as I can because who knew computer science could be so fun?
-Certainly not highschool me!
+Certainly not high school me!

-* 🚀  I'm currently working on [FRNTR- furniture ecommerce store](https://github.com/nouranMo/FRNTR)
+* 🚀  I'm currently working on [RMS- Restaurant Management System](https://github.com/gitzuzu/restaurant-management-system)
-* 🧠  I'm learning React
+* 🧠  I'm learning .Net and Springboot
 * ✉️  You can contact me at [zeinahesham2022@gmail.com](mailto:zeinahesham2022@gmail.com) or [zeina2101569@miuegypt.edu.eg](mailto:zeina2101569@miuegypt.edu.eg)
-* ⚡  Fun Fact I used to have a blog that I updated weekly with book suggestions because I was a huge bookworm back in highschool.
+* ⚡  Fun Fact I used to have a blog that I updated weekly with book suggestions because I was a huge bookworm back in high school.
 ### Skills

 <p align="left">